 Instructions

 • In a saucepan over medium heat, melt butter.
 Swirl it until brown in color and it reaches a nutty aroma.
-Remove from heat.
+Remove from heat and allow to cool.

 • Don’t overmix